 Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 25 .
+NOTE: For more information, see Using touchpad and touch screen gestures on page 25.
 (2) Left touchpad button Functions like the left button on an external mouse.
-(3) Near Field Communications (NFC) tapping area and antenna (select products only) Allows you to wirelessly share information when you tap it with an NFC-enabled device.
-(4) Right touchpad button Functions like the right button on an external mouse.
+(3) Right touchpad button Functions like the right button on an external mouse.